MicrosoftDocs/windows-iotcore-docs/windows-iotcore/windows-ce-app-container.md

 The solution works with 32-bit application code and requires an ARM32 or x64 base platform that is <a href="https://docs.microsoft.com/en-us/windows/iot-core/learn-about-hardware/socsandcustomboards">compatible</a> with Windows 10 IoT Core.
 You should be comfortable building a Windows CE 2013 system image using platform builder as well as building an image for Windows 10 IoT Core.

-A more detailed list of the requirements can be found below at [Prerequisites](#Prerequisites)
+A more detailed list of the requirements can be found below at [Prerequisites](#Prerequisites).

 ## Is Windows CE App Container the right choice for me?
 For designs that need to leverage ARM32 or have complex CE applications that will require multiple development cycles to migrate, the CE App Container with <a href="https://docs.microsoft.com/en-us/windows-hardware/manufacture/iot/iotcoreservicesoverview">Windows 10 IoT Core Services</a> offers a great solution for gradual migration.

 Developers place a special ARM32 or x86 Windows CE2013 platform image within their IoT Core system image which they deploy on Windows 10 IoT Core compatible hardware.
 Developers have access to begin adding functionality, like Azure cloud connectivity or modern peripherals, though the Windows 10 layer and can move portions of the CE application over as well aiming for complete migration before 2029.

-With IoT Core Services, the IoT Core OS continue to receive security updates until 2029.
+With IoT Core Services, your Windows 10 IoT Core OS will continue to receive security updates until 2029.
 And, with capabilities like Device Update Center, OEMs can manage the timing of the OS updates as well as distribute application updates easily.

 However, if you have existing designs that just need a few more years of manufacturing, the best course is to remain on Windows CE 2013.
-You can read more about migration strategies here.
-[LINK TO BE INSERTED - Chirag's Blog]

-If you are a commercial developer with a Windows CE solution, and would like more information, please refer to this guide.
-[LINK TO BE INSERTED - DOCUMENTATION]
+The path forward is explained more deeply in [Moving forward with Windows CE using the Windows CE App Container on Windows 10 IoT Core](https://techcommunity.microsoft.com/t5/internet-of-things/moving-forward-with-windows-ce-using-the-windows-ce-app/ba-p/1582360).

 # Getting Started
 The Windows CE App Container is a technology that allows most CE applications to run on top of Windows 10 IoT Core.